Change Log

 3.1.31

-- Added a way to send RIM's log files to Pneuma Solutions.
+- Added a way to send RIM’s log files to Pneuma Solutions, introduced for Mac OS in version 3.1.29.
 Please only use this function if requested by a representative of Pneuma Solutions.

 - RIM now plays a sound whenever it displays a notification.